Samuelodan/odin-landing-page/README.md

-# odin-landing-pag
+# odin-landing-page

 ## A little something on the side

 I will update this README file as the project progresses.
+Seems like it will be a landing page for a restaurant